croisen/bread-parser/README.md

     // Must be in order and if the user of your program supplies
     // less than the number of arg count specified, or supplies
     // argument types that are not in the left to right order
     // defined here.
-Well the bread_parser will panic bread_parser_opt_argmts('p', 3, BREAD_I64, BREAD_CHAR, BREAD_U64);
+Well the bread_parser will exit bread_parser_opt_argmts('p', 3, BREAD_I64, BREAD_CHAR, BREAD_U64);

     // Debug print all opts, descriptions, and their args